 Carriers that are hybrids between soft and structured carriers have also made their entry on the market.
 Sakura Bloom’s Scout, Cybex’s Yema and Happy Baby’s carriers are all great (and fashionable) options.

 Everyone has very different styles when it comes to swings and such.
 At the very least, you need somewhere safe to put your baby down so you can tend to your big kid or, you know, catch a break.
 Don’t overthink it.
-If you’re confused about where baby can sleep since the recall of the Rock N Play and such, you’re not alone, but there are many safe options, depending on your budget.
+If you’re confused about where baby can hang out since the recall of the Rock N Play and such, you’re not alone, but there are many safe options, depending on your budget.
 See our favorite baby containment devices here.

 Not much to say here.
 Just make sure you have the basics.
 You’ll definitely need an infant tub, which you may have kept after baby #1.
 You may want to get more washcloths and towels as well.